Invisible Presence (Book)

 The Representation of Women in French-Language Comics

-First study of the representation of women in French-language graphic novels (bandes dessinées).
-Using a two-pronged approach of historical and case-study analysis, and a chronological span of over a century, it provides the fullest examination to date of female depiction in Francophone sequential art.
+The most complete study of women in French-language comics to date - and the first published in English.
+Taking a two-pronged approach of historical and case-study analysis, and with a chronological span of over a century, it is the fullest examination thus far of female depiction in Francophone sequential art.
 16 plates, 7 col. 9 b/w.

 This book looks at the representation of female characters in French comics from